 While assessing liability can be relatively uncomplicated in some motor vehicle accidents, collisions involving trucks can be more complex.
 This is because there is often more than one party who may be legally liable.

-For example, if the truck driver was speeding, and this was a factor in the crash, the driver could be liable for the injured party’s damages.
+For example, if the truck driver was speeding, the driver could be liable for the injured party’s damages.
 However, if a vehicle issue, such as bad brake pads, made it impossible for the truck driver to stop, the manufacturer of the defective part also could be liable.
 The cargo company and the trucker’s employer also may be potentially liable parties in this type of claim.
-A Clear Lake City attorney could help get to the bottom of how a person’s truck accident occurred and who may be liable for their injuries.
+A Clear Lake City trucking attorney could help get to the bottom of the cause of the truck accident and which parties may be liable for your injuries.

-Call a Clear Lake City Truck Accident Attorney Today
+Contact Our Top-Rated Clear Lake City Truck Accident Lawyers Today